WEIRD Audits? Research Trends, Linguistic and Geographical Disparities in the Algorithm Audits of Online Platforms -- A Systematic Literature Review: Methodology

+For screening, we had a total of 3,590 papers included - papers retrieved using our query, published until the end of 2024.
 The title and abstract screening was performed by the first author in a similar procedure to \cite{bandy_problematic_2021}.
-This has led to the exclusion of 2,332 papers and the selection of 200 papers for the full-text eligibility check.
-The proportion of excluded papers was higher in our case than that of \cite{bandy_problematic_2021} due to a broader search query and a narrower definition of what constitutes a public-facing system in our case.
+This has led to the exclusion of 3,310 papers and the selection of 280 papers for the full-text eligibility check.
+A total of 104 papers were excluded at the full-text screening stage.
+Further details on this are provided in the Appendix \ref{appendix:methodology}. \textbf{A total of 176 papers were included in the final analysis}.
+The full list of papers along with the coding of key categories is in the Appendix \ref{appendix:papers}.